rubenfm77/SQL-SERVER-ADVANCED-ANALYTICS/README.md

 USE master;
 GO
 ```
-Drop and recreate the 'DataWarehouseAnalytics' database
+Drop and recreate the 'DataWarehouseAnalytics' database:
 ```sql
 IF EXISTS (SELECT 1 FROM sys.databases WHERE name = 'DataWarehouseAnalytics') BEGIN